 Lunch was on High Dune after two hours of hiking.
 From there we could see Star Dune right between two shorter peaks.
-Behind us people had left hundreds of trails.
+Behind us people’s footsteps had left hundreds of trails.
 Only a couple of trails went further in.

 It was a maybe an hour before we reached the creek, and with the water at our feet, some of our energy returned.
 The moving water was unsettling to look at after such relentless stillness.
 People appeared on the horizon, the first we’d seen in hours, with a little black dog.
-These people aren’t exhausted for some reason, I thought with a tired laugh.
+These people aren’t exhausted for some reason, I thought dimly.
 We were back.
 We’d seen more of the park than most.
 I was proud.

 Thanks for looking.